mesolimbo/definition-of-done/docs/known.md

 ## Introduction

-The journey into software development transcends the act of writing code; it's about leveraging computational power to address complex challenges and drive progress across various facets of human life.
-This adventure begins with a solid grasp of programming fundamentals and evolves into applying these skills to pioneer solutions that benefit the world around you.
+The journey into software development begins with a solid grasp of programming fundamentals and evolves into applying these skills to pioneer solutions that benefit the world around you.

 ## Foundations of Software Development